idiv-biodiversity/ansible-role-systemd-timesyncd/README.md

 With these tags, only specific parts of the role can be triggered:

 - `timezone`: just set the time zone
-- `timesyncd`: configure `/etc/systemd/timesyncd.conf` and restart the service if changed
+- `systemd-timesyncd`: configure `/etc/systemd/timesyncd.conf` and restart the service if changed
 - `service`, `service-timesyncd` and `timesyncd-service`: enable and start the service; the purpose of the plain `service` tag is that you can enable and start all services across roles by using this tag, e.g. `ansible-playbook